12shubham1/ats_puzzle/README.md

 To configure the test, please make changes in the `config.py` file, with the main parameter `N=10_000` defining how many runs to perform for each test case.

+The results summary can be found in the `ants/README.md` file

 ## Question 2: Signal Processing